gagle/node-properties/README.md

 - __sections__ - _Boolean_
   Parses INI sections.
 See the [ini](#ini) section for further details.
 - __namespaces__ - _Boolean_
-  Parses dot separated keys as javascript objects.
+  Parses dot separated keys as JavaScript objects.
 See the [namespaces](#namespaces) section for further details.
 - __variables__ - _Boolean_
   Allows you to read the value of a key while the file is being parsed.
 See the [variables](#variables) section for further details.
 - __vars__ - _Boolean_